stfc/PSyclone/doc/dynamo0p3.rst

        **innprod** (inner/scalar product of two fields) and **sumfld** (sum of a field).

-    4) Arguments in built-ins variable declarations and constructs (PSyclone Fortran and Python definitions):
+    4) Arguments in Built-ins variable declarations and constructs (PSyclone Fortran and Python definitions):

        a) Are always  written in long form and lower case (e.g. **field1**,